Quantum Reduction of Finding Short Code Vectors to the Decoding Problem

-\item[Step 3.]
-Measure the register to output $\cv^\perp$ of rather small norm in $\CC^\perp$. \end{itemize} The second point is a direct consequence of Proposition \ref{prop:constant_on_coset_and_dual}.
-The last point raises the issue of whether or not the Fourier transform concentrates the weight output by this algorithm on weights $t'$ for which finding a codeword in $\CC^\perp$ is not known to be easy, as is the case for Regev's reduction on lattices equipped with the Euclidean metric.
+The second step is a direct consequence of Proposition \ref{prop:constant_on_coset_and_dual}.
+The last one raises the issue of whether or not the QFT concentrates the weight of the vector output by this algorithm on weights $t'$ for which finding a codeword in $\CC^\perp$ is not known to be easy, as it is the case for Regev's reduction on lattices equipped with the Euclidean metric.